payu-india/CMS-Chatbot/docs/Flutter Mobile SDK/flutter-checkoutpro-sdk/flutter-checkoutprosdk-golive-checklist.md

 ---
 title: 3.
 Go-live Checklist
-excerpt: ''
 deprecated: false
+hidden: true
+link:
-hidden: false
+  new_tab: false
 metadata:
   title: ''
   description: ''
   robots: index
-next:
-  description: ''
 ---
 Ensure these steps before you deploy the integration in a live environment.

 ## Collect Live Payments

 After [testing the integration](https://docs.payu.in/docs/flutter-checkoutprosdk-test-integration) end-to-end, once you are confident that the integration is working as expected, you can switch to live mode to start accepting payments from your customers.

 > 🚧 Watch Out!
 >